-This used to be a problem with WWW and non-WWW versions of websites, but that’s generally been mitigated by the Certificate Authority community allowing one to be listed as a SAN free of charge.
-This issue can usually be fixed by re-issuing the certificate or sometimes by using a Wildcard certificate.
+This used to be a problem with WWW and non-WWW versions of websites.
+However, this issue has largely been mitigated by the certificate authority community allowing one to be listed as a SAN (subject alternative name) domain free of charge.
+This issue can usually be fixed by re-issuing the certificate or sometimes by using a wildcard certificate.

 Incorrect Certificate Chain

-We went in-depth on certificate chains, roots and intermediate certificates a few months ago, but here’s the quick version.
-The trust model in SSL/TLS and PKI in general relies on meticulously-curated root programs, which are collections of trusted CA root certificates that literally live on a computer system.
+We went in-depth on certificate chains, roots and intermediate certificates in a previous article, but here’s the quick version.
+The trust model in SSL/TLS and PKI in general relies on meticulously-curated root programs.
+These are collections of trusted CA root certificates that literally live on a computer system.

 |ROOT PROGRAM||USED BY|